 - Download our Moving to Colombia Guide (PDF)

-Colombia is a culturally rich country, boasting a diverse landscape and incredible scenic beauty.
-Although its past reputation has dissuaded many foreigners from journeying to its shores, Colombia is beginning to be noticed as a potential expat destination with much to offer.
+Colombia is a culturally rich country with varied natural landscapes and incredible scenic beauty.
+Although its past reputation has dissuaded many foreigners from journeying to its shores, the country is beginning to be noticed as a potential destination with much to offer.

 As with any country, life in Colombia has its ups and downs.
-We've put together a list of pros and cons about life in Colombia, so expats will know what to expect when landing in this South American country.
+We’ve put together a list of pros and cons about living in Colombia, so you’ll know what to expect when landing in this South American country.

 Accommodation in Colombia